tag tag 9177935658

 The term “toxic baby food” refers to infant and baby foods that have been contaminated with harmful substances, specifically heavy metals such as arsenic, lead, cadmium, and mercury.

-Toxins in the food that parents feed to their babies are not just a minor oversight; they represent a significant cause for concern over food production, testing, and monitoring, and, of course, the risk to infant development and health and how the food we consume can cause lifelong issues.
+Toxins in the food that parents feed to their babies are not just a minor oversight; they represent a significant cause for concern over food production, testing, and monitoring, and, of course, the risk to infant development and health, and how the food we consume can cause lifelong issues.

 The toxic baby food lawsuits center around allegations that these major baby food manufacturers knowingly sold the products even after they were aware that they contained harmful levels of heavy metals.
-As the science becomes more clear, parents are suing these manufacturers for exposing their children to these metals and claiming that they cause health problems like autism, ADHD, and other developmental issues.
+As the science becomes clearer, parents are suing these manufacturers for exposing their children to these metals and claiming that they cause health problems like autism, ADHD, and other developmental issues.

 The baby food autism and ADHD lawsuits have named some of America’s largest baby food manufacturers, including: